twilio-samples/wheel-of-twilio/README.md

    pnpm dev
    ```

-After following these steps, the Wheel Of Fortune game should be up and running on your local machine.
+After following these steps, the Wheel Of Twilio game should be up and running on your local machine.
 Enjoy testing and experimenting with Twilio's tech in a fun, interactive way!

 If you encounter any issues or have questions, please refer to the issues section or open a new issue in the repository for assistance.